piotrrus/angular-forms/README.md

 ## Lack of component inheritance
 Usual components has a lot repeated code.
 It's common.
 Why not to move code, that we use in several component to parrent component?
-Example: function providing messages (getErrorMessage) for form fields - has been mmoved to BaseComponent.
+Example: function providing messages (getErrorMessage) for form fields - has been moved to BaseComponent.
-Now when we extend our component with the BaseComponent, we can use this function without repeating the code.
+Now when we extend our component with the BaseComponent, and can use getErrorMessage function without repeating the code.

 ## Error field messages
 All form field messages used in app has been moved to one error-msg.service.